coder137/coder137.github.io/_posts/2018-06-08-pointer-to-void.md

 When we are reading the data inside the function, we ***type cast*** it appropriately so that the program knows what **type** the data is.

-**While compiling the above program, you might get warnings with respect to _uint8_t and uint16_t_ datatypes, this is because according to your architecture, the compiler assumes a 32bit or a 64 bit integer, this is the reason why the compiler doesn't give a warning for _uint32_t or uint64_t_ variables**
+**While compiling the above program, you might get warnings with respect to _uint8_t and uint16_t_ data types, this is because according to your architecture, the compiler assumes a 32bit or a 64 bit integer, this is the reason why the compiler doesn't give a warning for _uint32_t or uint64_t_ variables**
 {: .notice--warning}

 ### Architecture based `void *` size